awslabs/fhir-works-on-aws-deployment/source/INSTALL.md

 ACCESS_KEY=<ACCESS_KEY> SECRET_KEY=<SECRET_KEY> ES_DOMAIN_ENDPOINT=<ES_DOMAIN_ENDPOINT> node elasticsearch-operations.js <REGION> "<function to execute>" "<optional additional params>"
 ```

-These parameters can be found by checking the `INFO_OUTPUT.yml` file generated by the installation script, or by running the previously mentioned `serverless info --verbose` command.
+These parameters can be found by checking the `Info_Output.log` file generated by the installation script, or by running the previously mentioned `serverless info --verbose` command.

 ### Optional installation configurations